e-v-s/CTI-case-study/docs/07-novo-ataque-seg-email.md

 # 7. New Series of Attacks, June | 2025 – Second Phishing Attempt

 At the start of June, the company faced the same type of attack.
 In a single day, they received 7 phishing emails with the same pretext.
-A key detail: the attacker used the target’s own corporate email domain, a clear sign of email spoofing from their own domain.
-Unlike the previous attack—which used a TLD-squatting email from another company—this one showed no signs of typosquatting or other tricks; it was genuinely a spoofed support email.
+A key detail: the attacker used the target’s own corporate email domain, a clear sign of email spoofing.
+Unlike the previous attack, which used a TLD-squatting email from another company, this one showed no signs of typosquatting or other tricks; it was genuinely a spoofed support email.

-The Hybrid-Analysis sandbox returned nothing, probably because this is a very recent phishing campaign.
+The Hybrid-Analysis sandbox didn't return anything, probably because this was a very recent phishing campaign.
 Attackers often spin up new domains with short lifespans so analysis tools can’t flag them in time.

 Until June 3rd, the link worked; now, not only is the page gone, but Google Safe Browsing already marks it as malicious.